 Peeta (sorry for Josh Hutcherson), they could have found another Peeta, not that he did not do a good job is just that in the books, you pictured him differently, and his mannerism are slightly different.
 The same with Gale but I like both versions of Gale, because Liam Hemsworth did actually manage to portray most of Gale.

 No more movies!
 Alright, I hear you.

 This is about the books, and whether or not I recommend them.
 Do I?
 I do, I think that if you like Dystopian stories, this is a good one to read.
-Although Fantasy, Romance and the sort are more my alley, these type are also on my list of favorite genres.
+Although Fantasy, Romance and the sort are more my alley, surprisingly this kind of stories have made it to my list of favorite genres.

 BTW: the prize to the survivor of the Games, the sole Victor of all of this is Buttercup.
 Come on, is a cat.

 Alright, let us specified each book for a moment.

 The Hunger Games

 My main issue when I started was to get the hang of the strange first person, perhaps because it was too much of a first-person, every little thing she did we knew; after getting over that, I read and then really started to read realising that I liked it, I think reading it years later after the boom of the story and the dystopian stories passed was something good, because I got to appreciate it much more and realise once again that I actually like this kind of stories.
 The first book really captures your attention with the whole kids-are-being-send-into-their-death-thing, to fight for their lives, but the shocking thing is that Katniss didn’t actually care for a rebellion, not for a long time.